j-hunter/PracticeRepo/README.md

 # PracticeRepo
-Used for practicing GitHub and Git features
+Used for practicing GitHub and Git features.
+Also Jenkins automation.